Why Does My Survey Mention Cracks?

 What to do next

 Surveyors must record evidence of cracking or distortion.
 If the cause is unclear, they must recommend monitoring or a structural engineer’s report.
-(RICS Home Survey Standard, 2019 — Sections 4.8–4.10)
+(RICS Home Survey Standard, 2019 — Sections 4.8–4.10).
+They note location, width, and pattern — then rate severity.

 Likely minor